msftrobiro/SAPonAzure/documentation/SAP_Automation_on_Azure/Process_Documentation/Using_custom_disk_sizing.md

 }
 ```

 The first node with the name "os" is mandatory and it defines the size of the operating disk.
+The top level value ("Default" in the sample below) is the key that is referred to by the automation.
+The parameter files need to have a corresponding value in the database section in the parameter file ```"size" : "Default"```

-It is possible to add multiple nodes in the structure to meet the business requirements.
+It is possible to add multiple nodes in the structure to create additional disks to meet the business requirements.
 For example the json below consists of 3 data disks and a log disk using the Ultra SKU and a backup disk using Standard SSDN

 ```json
 {